nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 It retains the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAsker can get your administrative tasks done faster than traditional GUI apps.

+This user-guide has been written with equivalent effort by all members of the TAsker development team.
+For

 ---
 <p style="font-size: 2rem; color: #d62865">
 Table of Contents